Best-rated Electricity Providers

 However, because most Kiwi homes are now low users, over the next five years the low-user electricity tariff is being phased out.
 As a consequence, if you’re on the low-user tariff, your power bills could have already started to rise.

 This is because for each year of the five-year phase-out, power companies are able to increase their daily charges for low-users by around 30c, until they are on a par with standard-user charges.
 However, not all electricity companies are increasing their charges.
-Currently some are charging around 66c per day for low-users, others are charging half that and others have cut the daily tariff altogether.
+While some retailers are still charging their low-users no daily tariffs others are charging up to $1.38 per day.

 Of course, you need to balance the per kWh charge of each power plan when comparing the savings you can make from shopping around for the lowest daily charge, but there are big savings to be made.